 The main focus of Launchpad is to help you to test your bright ideas, so don’t worry - you will have lots of opportunities to figure out if you like your idea or not in the first few weeks!

 We have had 20 startups participate in Launchpad in it's pilot program.
 Some participants have started out in Launchpad with a very simple idea, and taken it all the way to Silicon Valley and across the world.

 If you are at any of the Western Australian universities you can apply.

 Once your application has been approved by Bloom, your university will be in touch with your regarding enrolment.
 It is recommended that you have capacity for an elective or practicum unit in your degree.

 Nope!
 All Intellectual Property developed in the program stays your own.

 We want you to be as motivated as you can be to take this seriously and kick butt!

 Here at Bloom, we want to empower all young people to change the world for the better through entrepreneurship.
-If you're under the age of 29 and want to participate in Launchpad - without receiving academic credit, email us at email@example.com and we'll make something work.
+If you're still in the early stages of your founder journey and want to participate in Launchpad - without receiving academic credit, email us at firstname.lastname@example.org and we'll make something work.

 Yes.
 Most of the time.

 Similar hours to what's recommended for your other academic units, 12 hours per week.
 3 of those hours are a compulsory weekly time slot - where the Launchpad cohort participates in an intimate presentation, given by a startup expert on a different aspect of business building, before we get stuck into hands-on group work!
 The rest of the time you'll have access to the Bloom Lab, where you can work alongside other young founders for ongoing support and guidance while building out your startup.